How Mothering Sunday became Mother's Day

 A new festival to honour mothers had emerged in the United States of America at the start of the twentieth century.
 Mother’s Day was introduced by Anna Jarvis, a young woman whose mother died in May 1906.
 A year later, Anna told a friend that she wished the day could be set aside to pay tribute to all mothers.

 The idea began to spread and gain wide support.
-The governor of Anna’s state, Philadelphia, proclaimed the second Sunday in May to be Mother’s Day.
+The governor of Anna’s state, Pennsylvania, proclaimed the second Sunday in May to be Mother’s Day.

 The festival continued to gain popularity and, in 1913, the US Senate and House of Representatives officially dedicated the day to the memory of “the best mother in the world – your mother”.